 Repeat study abroad program proposals for Winter break or Spring semester can be accepted until July 1, and Summer/Fall semester proposals until November 1.
 Programs that have received Provost approval prior to the start of the semester are invited to participate in IPO's study abroad information fair each semester.

 4) Faculty leaders acknowledge responsibility for logistical coordination, financial arrangements, student advising and support, recruitment as well as course development and instruction.
-UMass Dartmouth supports employing a professional study abroad provder organization to coordinate these functions, provide a backup support network and enable the faculy leader to focus on robust content delivery.
+UMass Dartmouth supports employing a professional study abroad provider organization to coordinate these functions, provide a backup support network and enable the faculty leader to focus on robust content delivery.

 5) All proposals will be reviewed with reference to expectations of UMD's membership in NEASC and Forum on Education Abroad.

 6) The faculty leader and Dept. Chair will present the proposal and answer questions.

 7) Review and approval of faculty-led programs is on an annual basis.
 Final Study Abroad Proposal Final Approval will require signatures of the IPO, Dept. Chair, Dean and Provost.